Bill Ashurst: Early life

 Ashurst was born on 12 April 1948, the son of Frank Goulding and Mary Anne Ashurst.
 He grew up in Ince-in-Makerfield, living with his mother and three elder sisters, and attended Rose Bridge Secondary Modern School.

 Ashurst was first introduced to rugby league at the age of 10 when he watched the television broadcast of Wigan's 13-9 victory over Workington Town in the 1958 Challenge Cup Final during the 1957–58 season at Wembley Stadium, London on Saturday 10 May 1958.
 During his school years, he represented the Wigan Schoolboys teams in both rugby and football, and was offered a trial by Blackburn Rovers before deciding to focus on playing rugby league.

 Playing career

-Ashurst was signed by Wigan from Rose Bridge ARLFC in August 1968.
+Ashurst was signed by Wigan from Rose Bridge in August 1968.